RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   The artifact types that the function is expected to output, in the correct order.
   description:
   The description for this operator.
+  execution_mode:
+  Whether the operator should be executed eagerly or lazily.
+  overwrite_op:
+  The operator to overwrite, if any.
+Should only be set for metrics and checks.

 **Returns**: